General

 23. Weather reports from European sources

-What's not Included in both Base Camp Service & Full-Board Service?
+What's not Included in both Base Camp Service & Full-Guided Service?

 1. Personal climbing Sherpa - USD 12, 944 (includes wages, kit allowance, royalty fee, return flight fares from Nepal, meals in Pakistan, oxygen cyclinders & mask/regulator for climb, accommodation, etc)